 - Medical alert systems

-More and more living environments across Australia and the world are considering many of these factors from when they are first being built, with wide hallways and flexible bathroom arrangements increasing in popularity.
+More and more living environments across Australia and the world are considering many of these factors from when they were first being built, with wide hallways and flexible bathroom arrangements increasing in popularity.
 However, to learn more about home modifications you can visit the Home Modification Information Clearinghouse database, which has compiled all of the home modifications services throughout the nation.

 When it comes to older Australians, the Australian government enforces a number of requirements within residential care facilities so that seniors can have a better living experience.
-For example, the Quality of Care Principles document of 2014 outlines requirements that range from over-bed tables and bed rails, to the appropriate sheets and mobility aids.
+For example, the Quality of Care Principles 2014 outlines requirements that range from over-bed tables and bed rails, to the appropriate sheets and mobility aids.
 These Australian government requirements for older Australians extend in an altered format to housing and urban retirement environments as well and are strictly enforced and adhered to.

 Ageing in place is about autonomy, and as such, if the older person is in good physical and mental health, the decision is best made by them.
 In choosing between ageing in place within a nursing facility and a retirement village, the decision you make will come down to a number of factors including health, personal preference, social support and your needs.

 In deciding which option might be better, consider the issues being faced by seniors and how they might continue to impact a person in the future.
 Ultimately, both options of ageing in place are often appropriate, and the decision you make will come down to the particular circumstances of the situation.